joenot443/convert-videos-free/README.md

-# Media Converter
+# Convert Videos Free

-A browser-based media conversion tool that converts various video formats to MP4 (H.264 + AAC) using WebCodecs and the Mediabunny library.
-Works entirely in the browser with no backend required.
+A free, privacy-focused browser-based video conversion tool that converts various video formats to MP4 (H.264 + AAC) using WebCodecs and the Mediabunny library.
+Works entirely in your browser with no uploads or backend required.

 ## Features